salorrego/integration-unit-testing-workshop/README.md

 4. In Branch protection settings update your rules to include `Require status checks to pass before merging` and inside that list search for `test`

    > **NOTE:** you may need to push the changes and create a PR before you can see the `test`

 5. Assign the PR to a reviewer, wait for comments or approval.

 6. Let's wrap up step #2.
 We did:

 - [x] Add CI configuration with Github Actions
 - [x] Protect our repository so every time anyone wants to merge changes on a PR, it has to first pass the tests 🥳

+7. Create a PR, assign to a reviewer, wait for comments or approval.

 ### 3. Testing With BDD